-- Regarding management of the Group as a whole, it has established a framework in which subsidiaries report significant matters to the Group, which will be authorized by the Group, in accordance with the Regulations of the Executive Committee, the Decision and Reporting Rules for Subsidiaries, etc. The Group has been conducting operations along with the framework. - Each Group company develops and operates with decision-making standards in accordance with the Decision and Reporting Rules for Subsidiaries and the laws and regulations of each country. - Regarding preservation and control of information, the Group carries them out in accordance with the Nikon Group Information Management Rules and other internal regulations.
+• Regarding management of the Group as a whole, we have established a framework in which the company has subsidiaries report significant matters and authorizes them, in accordance with the Regulations of the Executive Committee, the Decision and Reporting Rules for Subsidiaries, etc. The Group has been conducting operations along with the framework.

+- Each Group company develops and operates with decision-making standards in accordance with the Decision and Reporting Rules for Subsidiaries and the laws and regulations of each country. - Regarding preservation and control of information, the Group carries them out in accordance with the Nikon Group Information Management Rules and other rules.